gdg-x/zeppelin/diversity.md

 #### Sponsors

 Interested in sponsoring SwiftFest Boston 2018 diversity attendees?
-Just visit our [ticketing](http://swiftfest.io/#tickets) site and purchase tickets using the promo code **DIVERSITY**.
+Just visit our [ticketing](https://www.eventbrite.com/e/swiftfest-2018-tickets-37370599469#tickets) site and make a donation to purchase a ticket to support the SwiftFest diversity inclusion program.
 All tickets purchased with this promo code will go into a pool of tickets to be used for diversity initiatives.

 Thank you from SwiftFest Boston 2018!

+#### On-site Resources
+We are doing our best to accommodate all your needs, following you can find a list of all the resources we made available to offer everyone a pleasant SwiftFest Boston 2018.
+##### Nursing Room
+We will be providing a private nursing room at this year’s event to aid in the comfort and accessibility for our nursing attendees.
+The room will be available all days of the event and will be located on-site.
+For location information, please check with registration or information desk staff on-site.c

+##### Accessibility
+If you need any assistance locating an elevator, or have other questions about accessibility on-site, please speak to a member of the SwiftFest staff on-site.
+All the accessibility resources are properly marked, however, if you have questions prior to the event, please email us [conference@swiftfest.io](mailto:conference@swiftfest.io).

+##### Quiet Room
+All attendees may feel free to use the Quiet Room as needed.
+It is a physical space where conversation and interaction are not allowed, where attendees can go if for any reason they can’t interact with other attendees at that time.

+##### All-Gender Restrooms
+We will designate specific restrooms as all-gender restrooms for attendees who feel more comfortable using those facilities.

+##### Need Help?
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.If you have any concern about a misbehave, please refer to the [code of conduct](/code-of-conduct/) of the conference.